 The State Archives and Historical Research Library has copies of some of those records on file, but new records are continuously being transferred there.
 So, researchers are better off to begin by contacting the appropriate county office by letter.
 Letters will be transferred, in cases where the records have already been moved.
 Letters may often be addressed to the county office in care of the county courthouse.
 A Historical Records Survey of North Dakota is housed at the FHL.
 It is a bit outdated, but can still be a useful guide for researchers.
 See also a list of links to county and county seat government run websites.

-North Dakota Counties
+List of North Dakota Counties

 |County||Date Formed (Organized)||Parent County||County Seat|